Two men shot within an hour in Montreal, police investigating

 RESTAURANT SHOOTING

-Around 30 minutes later, in a restaurant on Ontario St. near St. Denis St. in Montreal's Latin Quarter neighbourhood, a man was shot.
+Around 30 minutes later (around 1:30 p.m.), a man was shot in a restaurant on Ontario St. near St. Denis St. in Montreal's Latin Quarter neighbourhood.

+Police responded and found the 50-year-old victim who had been shot in the upper body.

+Initial information from the scene suggests a suspect approached the man and shot him in the restaurant, and fled the scene.

 The victim is in critical condition.